AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is an AI-powered, multi-tenant enterprise platform designed to centralize and optimize business operations across various modules including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-Its core purpose is to enhance efficiency, market responsiveness, and strategic decision-making through integrated workflow automation, intelligent routing, and an AI Voice Agent System.
-The vision is to provide a comprehensive, intelligent solution for operational management that drives efficiency and strategic advantage for businesses.
+W3 Suite is an AI-powered, multi-tenant enterprise platform that centralizes and optimizes business operations across CRM, POS, WMS, Analytics, HR, CMS, and Bidding modules.
+Its primary goal is to enhance efficiency, market responsiveness, and strategic decision-making through integrated workflow automation, intelligent routing, and an AI Voice Agent System.
+The platform aims to provide a comprehensive, intelligent solution for operational management, driving efficiency and strategic advantage for businesses.

 # User Preferences
 - Preferred communication style: Simple, everyday language